UPPMAX/UPPMAX-documentation/docs/software/gaussian.md

 sed -i '/^#/ s/$/ maxdisk='$MAXDISK'/'; inputfile
 ```

 in your scriptfile.
-This will set **maxdisk** to the currently available size of the /scratch disk on the node you will run on.
+This will set **maxdisk** to the currently available sise of the /scratch disk on the node you will run on.
 Read more on maxdisk in the [online manual](https://gaussian.com/maxdisk/).

 ## Running g09 in parallel